-Auditors determined that 59 of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-The FTE that was reported for the students was not correct based on the total hours or number of courses the students were enrolled in.
-As a result, the District overreported the FTE for 59 students.
+Auditors determined that 78 of the District's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
+Pursuant to A.R.S. § 15-901, a full time student (1.0 FTE) in grades 9 through 12 must be scheduled for and attending at least 720 hours of instruction and at least four subjects each of which meets for at least 123 hours annually.
+However, the FTE that was reported for 78 students was not correct based on the total hours or number of courses the students were enrolled in.
+As a result, the District overreported the FTE for these students.

-Additionally, the District misreported the enrollment data of 53 students.
+Additionally, the District misreported the enrollment data of 107 students.
 According to ARS § 15-901 and ADE guidelines, ADM is based on the first 100 days of the school year, using the enrollment date and the withdrawal date of the student.
-Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn and beginning in FY2019, School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
-The District incorrectly reported the entry/exit dates of 25 students, the calendar for 16 students, generated a non-fundable interval for four students, did not withdraw four students with 10 or more absences and four students were reported to ADE that did not attend.
+Further, A.R.S. § 15- 901 states that a student with 10 consecutive unexcused absences must be withdrawn, and School Finance Manual (G) states that students who have reached the 10% threshold for cumulative absences and incur 10 or more consecutive absences will generate non-fundable ADM intervals.
+The District incorrectly reported the enrollment dates of 52 students, did not withdraw 32 students with 10 or more unexcused absences, generated a non-fundable interval for 10 students, reported 10 students to ADE that did not attend, reported incorrect tuition-out enrollment for two students, and one student attended but was not funded.

-The District also misreported nine students as being homebound.
+The District also misreported two students' homebound enrollments.
 According to ARS § 15-901, a homebound student must be certified by a medical doctor as being unable to attend regular classes for a period of not less than three school months during a school year.
 A homebound student can be counted as in attendance for each day in a week where at least four hours of instruction were provided.
-However, the District incorrectly reported the nine students as being homebound without the proper certification and did not provide at least four hours of instruction.
+However, the District incorrectly reported the two students as being homebound without the proper certification or did not provide at least four hours of weekly instruction.